 The following are examples to get a better understanding.

-Case 1: Rohan is a professional earning a salary and two flats in terms of rent and investments in stocks as capital gains.
+Case 1: Rohan is a professional earning a salary and three flats in terms of rent and investments in stocks as capital gains.
 He should file ITR-2.

 Case 3: Arjun is an intraday trader who gets speculative income in addition to his salary.
 He is supposed to submit ITR-3 because the trading is assumed to be business income.